chunky-dev/docs/ChunkyDocs/docs/plugins/plugin_list.md

 ## Debug Plugin

 <a href="https://github.com/ThatRedox" target="_blank">:material-account: ThatRedox</a> &middot; <a href="https://github.com/ThatRedox/chunky-debug" target="_blank">:material-github: GitHub Repository</a>

-!!! warning "WIP"
-    This plugin has no releases and must be built from source.

 This plugin adds tools to help developers debug Chunky.

+**Installation**

+This plugin does not have any releases, and must be built from source.
+Follow the instructions on the <a href="https://github.com/ThatRedox/chunky-debug" target="_blank">GitHub repository</a>.

 ## Denoising Plugin